max22-/uxn-esp32/README.md

 ./build.sh
 ```

-This example will create the `life.rom` from the `life.usm` uxambly file, point to a different usm file to assemble a different rom.
+The following command will create a rom from an [uxambly file](https://wiki.xxiivv.com/site/uxambly.html), point to a different usm file in the projects folder to assemble a different rom.
 You can find additional roms [here](https://sr.ht/~rabbits/uxn/sources).
-To create a rom, from a [usm file](https://wiki.xxiivv.com/site/uxambly.html), use the following command:

 ```
 bin/uxnasm projects/demos/life.usm bin/life.rom
 ```

-To launch the rom:
+And, to start the rom:

 ```
 bin/uxnemu bin/life.rom